marcusgia2505/classsExGameInstructions/docs/Programming.rst

 Function to save variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To save any variables you can use the following function:
+If you want to retrieve variables, those variables have to be stored before.
+For decision inputs this happens automatically.
+If you want to retrieve variables used in the subjects program, you have to save them before by using the following function:

 :php:`$save("varname", $value);`